 The future – how we are able to grow the number of kilos we transport – is in our hands.

-Vice President Global Sales & Marketing, Finland
+Former Vice President Global Sales (until 7 April 2015), Finland